Northern Territory Government

 Permits to take eggs and crocodiles

-- annual returns stating the total number and number of live and viable eggs harvested.
+• Total number and number of live and viable eggs harvested.